 76) To form an opinion, it is anticipated that the coroner may request disclosure of relevant information.
-Guidance on disclosure can be found in the Enforcement Guide and the MoU, however the disclosure is likely to be in the form of a factual report, together with relevant witness statements and documents.
+Guidance on disclosure can be found in the Enforcement Guide - work related deaths and inquests, coroner page and the MoU, however the disclosure is likely to be in the form of a factual report, together with relevant witness statements and documents.

 (iii) Bereaved Family Members

 77) Guidance on keeping bereaved family members and other properly interested parties (PIPs) informed during the investigation is provided in Part 3(e) and in Contact with relatives of people killed through work activities.
 When informing the bereaved family members of the decision to prosecute, their views should be sought in respect of the proposal to commence legal proceedings before inquest.

 78) Any decision to commence legal proceedings before inquest should not be approved without informed legal advice.
 Following consultation with the above parties, the Approval Officer should first obtain an initial view from the Senior Manager (Band 1) as to whether the case is an appropriate one to commence legal proceedings before inquest.
 If provisionally agreed, the case should then be referred to Legal Advisors Office (LAO).
 A copy of the Investigation Report with Recommendations should be submitted to LAO, however further information maybe requested.